 One key to keeping van camping prep to a minimum is to purchase and stock your cabinets with food and snacks that are easy to prepare on the road.
 Some of my staple items are canned chicken breast, tortillas, bread and cheese to make quick quesadillas or shredded chicken sandwiches.
 I also like to pack all the fixins’ for pancakes like pancake mix and syrup.
 I can easily cook any of these items with my camp stove at a rest area or campground.

 I love to cook with my camp stove and pie irons, but if we need a quick on-the-go snack, I’m likely to grab granola bars, nuts, carrots, apples, cheese, hummus and pretzels.
-Some of our most recent favorites are Nature Valley Cups and Biscuits.

 I spotted the Nature Valley Cups and Biscuits at Walmart while shopping for necessities when we were van camping overnight in the Walmart parking lot.
 I can easily find many of my van camping necessities at Walmart.